 A European Chemicals Agency in Helsinki, Finland deals with the day to day management of the REACH requirements:

-This will happen in a staged process but will probably take about 10-15 years.
-The first stage; registering chemicals, is now underway.
+The registering of chemicals, is now underway.
 Now that this is under way then those manufacturers (or importers) of the chemicals will need to know how their customers are using them so they can calculate the exposure to those chemicals correctly.
 Companies such as Kitchenmaster, who mix the chemicals rather than manufacture them, need to ensure that their suppliers are going through the registration phase and we can confirm that this is taking place.

 It is important to remember that to minimise the risks associated with a product, it should be used as recommended, which is stated on the label, Safety Data Sheets which are now fully compliant and available and also through training.
 If you have any queries please do not hesitate to contact us.

 The quality procedures with respect to our production activities have been audited against the ISO9002 standard and are fully complaint with the key elements of that standard.
-Several of our customers, themselves major national and international corporations, have assessed our production facilities and procedures against their requirements and have found our policies and procedures to be among the best in the industry.
 A brief summary of our quality procedure for our production activities follows:

 All Kitchenmaster products are exposed to a highly complex and invasive quality system which is predominately made up from 3 sets of tests.
 Firstly, each batch of product made within the factory is given a unique batch number.
 This will act as a point of trace in case we need to track the product to help with a customer enquiry.
 The batch is then tested in three areas i.e. PH, Specific Gravity (which tests the viscosity of the product) and Solids (which enables us to trace if the correct amount of each raw material was added by the operative).